Alonso-del-Arte/warnings-library/README.md

 Note that this warnings library is going to be a source dependency, not a test dependency like the Test Frame testing framework.

+It is my understanding that it is also necessary to add the warnings processor to your IDE for the warnings to actually show as expected.
+I will include instructions on how to do that for the three major IDEs (Eclipse, JetBrains IntelliJ IDEA and Apache NetBeans, though maybe starting with Eclipse and then the other two later on).

+TODO: Check if two consecutive dashes -- become em dash &mdash; ?

 ## Available warnings

 * **Narrowing conversion warning** &mdash; For when a conversion requires a loss